MartinStokroos/nexus_base_ros/README.md

 compilation terminated.
 ```

 The reason for this could be that there is something wrong in the sequence of instructions in the *CMakeList.txt* file.
-It could also be that the build of some dependencies are not finished before linking because the make proces is threaded.
+It could also be that the build of some dependencies are not finished before linking because the make process is threaded.
 For the moment the workaround is:

 ```
 cd build/